arobson/consequent/docs/cache-adapters.md

 ### `findAncestor (actorId, siblings, ancestry)`

-Search for a common ancestor for the actorId given the siblings list and ancestry.
+Search for a common ancestor for the `actorId` given the siblings list and ancestry.
 Likely implemented as a recursive call.
 Must be capable of identifying cycles in snapshot ancestry.
 Should resolve to nothing or the shared ancestor snapshot.

+### `getActorId (actorId, [asOf])`

+Resolves to a promise for the `actorId` mapped to the `systemId`.
+If a date/time is provided for the optional `asOf` argument - it should be used to select the correct `actorId` between multiple possible matches for a given `systemId`.

+> Must resolve to `undefined` or `null` if no mapping exists

+### `getSystemId (actorId, [asOf])`

+Resolves to a promise for the `systemId` mapped to the `actorId`.
+If a date/time is provided for the optional `asOf` argument - it should be used to select the correct `systemId` between multiple possible matches for a given `actorId`.

+> Must resolve to `undefined` or `null` if no mapping exists

+### `mapIds(systemId, actorId)`

+Stores a mapping between the system id for the record (which is a definitive flake id that must never change) and a friendly id.

+This is most commonly used when looking up events by `actorId` for which no snapshot exists.

+Because mappings can change over time for a single `systemId` it is recommended to implement storage such so that the `systemId` can be selected for a given `actorId` based on date criteria.

 ### `store (actorId, vectorClock, actor, identifiedBy, indexBy)`